 Sheila Cohen Furr, Ph.D., A.B.N., has been in clinical practice as a psychologist and neuropsychologist since 1978 working with children and families.
 She is a Licensed Psychologist in Florida and California and is Board-Certified in Clinical Neuropsychology by the American Board of Professional Neuropsychology.
+Dr. Furr is recognized by the Florida Academy of Collaborative Professionals as an Accredited Collaborative Professional.
 Dr. Furr has a Bachelor of Science degree in Human Development and Family Studies from Cornell University, a Master of Education in School Psychology from Boston University, and a Ph.D. in Clinical Psychology from the University of Rhode Island where she trained at the Brown University Medical School affiliated hospitals.
-Dr. Furr conducts psychological testing, psychoeducational testing, neuropsychological testing and psychotherapy with children, adults, couples and families.
 She has extensive experience in evaluating and counseling families in distress before, during and after the divorce process.
 She regularly is asked to offer expert testimony, provide consultation to attorneys and function as a court appointed evaluator in family law related cases.
-Dr. Furr has been a member of the Medical Staff of the Boca Raton Regional Hospital for over 25 years where she has served as Chair of the Psychosocial Support Committee and as a member of the Women’s Center and Head Injury committees.
+Dr. Furr has been a member of the Medical Staff of the Boca Raton Regional Hospital for over 30 years where she has served as Chair of the Psychosocial Support Committee and as a member of the Women’s Center and Head Injury committees.
 She is listed in The National Register of Health Care Providers in Psychology.